-Lots of new exhibitions are showing in London in May 2022.
-Check out some of our favourite picks including a new Japan exhibition at the Queen’s Gallery, a Banksy exhibition in Covent Garden, and several immersive experiences taking place across the capital.
+Lots of new exhibitions are showing in London in December 2022.
+Check out some of our favourite picks including a new Japan exhibition at the Queen’s Gallery, a Jurassic World Exhibition and several immersive experiences taking place across the capital.
 Many exhibitions are included as part of standard admission tickets.

 Japan Exhibition at The Queen’s Gallery

 Japan: Courts and Culture opens at the Queen’s Gallery, Buckingham Palace.
 See some of the finest Japanese works of art in the Western World, on display from the Royal Collection.
 This includes exquisite porcelain, embroidered screens and gifts that were presented to the Royal Family.
-The exhibition opens on 8 April 2022, and runs until March 2023.
+The exhibition is open until 31 December 2022.

 Exhibition is included in standard entrance ticket